The Three-Body Problem: A Sci-Fi Epic That Redefines Civilization’s Place in the Universe

 Should you read this viral book?

-This isn’t just a story — it’s a challenge.
+This is not just a story.
+It is a challenge.
 It forces you to think, blending hard science with philosophy and exploring the fragility of civilization on a scale few novels dare to attempt.

 A Tale of Science, Betrayal, and Unfathomable Forces